Visiting Tokyo and not sure where to stay? Here is my complete Keio Plaza Hotel Review and why I highly recommend booking a night here.

 Please note that we were welcomed as guests at Keio Plaza Hotel.
 I had the pleasure of working with them but all opinions are of my own.
 I can honestly say we enjoyed a fabulous time here.
 Not to mention, I would 100% for sure return again because of how satisfied I was with my stay!

 Don’t forget to check out my latest vlog where you can see additional footage of the hotel at 1:18 to 1:48.
-For more on what to do around the area, check out these following guides:
+For more on what to do around the area here are some interesting things to do in Tokyo to add to your list.

 Thanks for tuning in and see you in my next post!